 On 3 April 2014, the CBRC officially approved our implementation of the advanced capital management methods and permitted us to use the internal model to calculate risk adjusted capital and Capital Adequacy Ratio.
-Furthermore, the CBRC required us to apply the results of risk measurement to internal management.
-Pursuant to the scope of implementation approved by the CBRC and relevant regulatory requirements, we adopted the preliminary internal ratings based approach for corporate credit risks, the internal ratings based approach for retail credit risks, the internal model approach for market risks and the standard approach for operational risks.
+Furthermore, CBRC required us to apply the results of risk measurement to internal management.
+Pursuant to the scope of implementation approved by the CBRC and relevant regulatory requirements, we adopted the preliminary internal ratings based approach for corporate credit risks, the internal ratings based approach for market risks and the standard approach for operational risks.